-First, you need to get the best artificial plants for aquariums.
+First, you need to get the best artificial plants for your specific aquarium.
 This means that you choose the right plant shape, size, color and type.
 You can get several if you want to give your aquarium a dynamic look.

 Now is the time to place the plant in the bottom of the aquarium.
-Most would come on a weighted basis.
-Such a base makes it possible to put the plants on the bottom and keep them there.
-Place the plant carefully on the bottom.
+Most would come on a weighted base.
+Check if they need to be buried or are able to just sit on top of your tank substrate.

 Some add pebbles around the plants as a way to keep it low.
-Now you can add the fish and let it enjoy the new environment.
+Now let your fish enjoy the new environment.

 Always wear gloves and eye protection when using bleach.
 Rinse the plants in hot water again before placing them back in the aquarium.